 The Path to Accreditation

-One step away… that’s where Christian Life College stands on its journey towards accreditation.
-A process that began in earnest a little over three years ago has brought us to the precipice of this momentous achievement.
-In March of 2018, CLC was granted Candidacy with the Western Association of Schools and Colleges Senior University Commission (WSCUC).
-With this has come official recognition of our status by the U.S. Department of Education, which now allows our students the ability to claim tax credits for tuition costs and the ability to defer student loan payments while enrolled at CLC.
-Together with our many alumni and friends, the faculty and staff of CLC are moving forward with determination to complete this wonderful journey, a journey that has been filled with divine guidance and favor.
+A process that began in earnest in 2015 has culminated in a momentous achievement – in July of 2019 CLC was accredited by the WASC Senior College and University Commission (WSCUC, 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, 510-748-9001).
+With recognition of our status by the U.S. Department of Education, our students now have the ability to claim tax credits for tuition costs and the ability to defer student loan payments while enrolled at CLC.
+Together with our many alumni and friends, the faculty and staff of CLC are moving forward with determination to continue this wonderful journey, a journey that has been filled with divine guidance and favor.

 Like most noble ventures, it began with a dream.
 Our Founder and first President, Clyde J. Haney, envisioned a training institute that would raise up men and women to labor in the Lord’s harvest.
 The graduates of this school would share a common foundation of Apostolic doctrine, spiritual consecration, holiness of lifestyle, and the understanding that the church must proclaim the gospel to the ends of the earth.
 Initially known as Western Apostolic Bible College, this institution opened its doors in 1949 and immediately began to produce laborers for the Lord.